Bias-Corrected Data Synthesis for Imbalanced Learning: Theoretical Properties

-The following theorem shows that when the minority synthetic samples are generated by SMOTE, the induced bias cannot vanish too quickly.
+The following proposition shows that when the minority synthetic samples are generated by SMOTE, the induced bias cannot vanish too quickly.
 Specifically, there is a lower bound that scales with $(K/n_1)^{1/d}$, reflecting the discrepancy between $\mathcal P_1$ and $\tilde{\mathcal P}_1$.

-\begin{proposition} Suppose Assumption~\ref{asmp_SMOTE_density} holds, and the synthetic minority samples are i.i.d. generated from $\tilde{\mathcal P}_1$ via SMOTE with parameter $K$.
+\begin{proposition} Suppose Assumptions~\ref{asmp:bounded}-\ref{asmp_SMOTE_density} hold, and the synthetic minority samples are i.i.d. generated from $\tilde{\mathcal P}_1$ via SMOTE with parameter $K$.
 Then there exists a constant $c_1>0$, depending on $(d, C_1, C_2, C_3, R)$, such that for any $\alpha\in(0, 1)$, with probability at least $ 1- \alpha$,

 \end{proposition} Proposition~\ref{prop_Delta1_lower_bound} demonstrates that the bias introduced into the loss function by the synthetic samples is statistically non-negligible.
 This bias prevents the synthetic augmented loss function (\ref{eq_syn_loss}) from serving as a close substitution for the balanced loss function (\ref{eq_bal_loss}).
 This discrepancy between these loss functions leads to a noticeable difference between their corresponding minimizers, which will potentially reduce the performance of the trained classifier.